ChenlinShi/Rust_Training/README.md

 # Rust_Training
 Training of Rust

-Based on the book <Programming Rust>
+Based on the book "Programming Rust" by Jim Blandy and Jason Orendorff